degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 - in the subset “Courses with an HBS”, there must be at least two courses
 - in the subset “Courses with an HBS”, there must be enough courses to span at least two departments
-- in the subset “Courses with an HBS”, there must be at least one course at St. Olaf College
+- in the subset “Courses with an HBS”, there must be at least one course taken at St. Olaf College

 ### Integrative
 For this section, you must complete the “Ethical Issues and Normative Perspectives” requirement.